thatcube/Cubed-CSS/README.md

 ### Themeable

-Cubed.css is written with SCSS, which allows you to customize every aspect of the framework via variables, so that it'll fit your needs.
+Cubed CSS is written with SCSS, which allows you to customize every aspect of the framework via variables, so that it'll fit your needs.

 ## License